Mental Health at Work Isn’t Just About You. It’s About Your Culture.

 Finding the right tone for your writing can sometimes feel tricky, especially in professional contexts, and especially if you regularly switch your writing for different audiences or forms.
 Often advice about tone is focused on the intent of your writing, or your audience’s needs, or even the expectations around the writing genre or form.
 And […]

-We are inundated with mis- and dis-information, and this is why human-written, research-based thought leadership is crucial.
+We are inundated with misinformation and disinformation, and this is why human-written, research-based thought leadership is crucial.
 Thought leadership from trusted experts helps us all make sense of how research can be beneficial.
 Data don’t speak for themselves.
 We need help understanding, interpreting, and figuring out what to do with it.
 Thought leadership is about […]

-Nobody likes watery soup.
+How to make complex ideas accessible without losing their depth Nobody likes watery soup.
 Or coffee.
 Or hot chocolate.
 And it’s probably safe to say that nobody likes a watery learning opportunity.
 Or art.
 Or writing.
-But is it possible to make your teaching, art, writing, communication (you name it!) accessible and clear to people without watering down?
-If watering down ideas is something we […]
+But is it possible to make your teaching, art, writing, or communication accessible and clear to people without watering […]

 How and where to start writing